jchen8000/MLDLwithPython/README.md

 # Machine Learning and Deep Learning with Python

-This repository contains the source code and accompanying materials for the book "Machine Learning and Deep Learning with Python" by James Chen.
+This repository contains the source code and accompanying materials for the book ***Machine Learning and Deep Learning with Python*** by ***James Chen***.
 This book is a comprehensive guide to understanding and implementing machine learning and deep learning techniques with Python.

 <picture>